-For the entire list of available I/O modules for the CR9000X and CR9000XC, visit the CR9000X-Series I/O Modules page.
+For the entire list of available I/O modules for the CR9000X and CR9000XC, visit the Other Accessories section of the Ordering Info page for the CR9000X and the CR9000XC.

 The CR9000X's base system includes a CR9032 CPU module, CR9041 A/D module, CR9011 power supply module, and 128-MB SDRAM memory for program and data storage.
 The CR9000X's internal battery has a 14-Ahr capacity.